Nestlez0-0/Autoruns90-APK/README.md

 Why its called AUtoruns90 ?

-Eh, i got tool from sysinternal far away ago.
+Eh, i got tool from sysinternal far away ago on OS, now i'm on lucky :)

 Removing bloatware—those pre-installed apps and programs you didn’t ask for—can be a smart move for several reasons.
 Here’s why it’s worth considering:

 ### 🚀 Performance Boost